deepset-ai/haystack-json-schema/README.md

 JSON Schema for validating [Haystack](https://haystack.deepset.ai/) [Pipeline YAML files](https://docs.haystack.deepset.ai/docs/pipelines#yaml-file-definitions).
 These schemas are [referenced in SchemaStore](https://www.schemastore.org/json/) and allow IDEs to validate your Haystack Pipeline YAML files.

 These schemas are all generated.
-Issues, PRs and Discussions on this repo are not monitored.
-Please open these on the [main Haystack repository](https://github.com/deepset-ai/haystack).
+PRs on this repo are not monitored and will be ignored.
+In case of problems, open an issue or discussion on the [main Haystack repository](https://github.com/deepset-ai/haystack).

 <a href="https://github.com/deepset-ai/haystack-json-schema/actions/workflows/schemas.yml">
     <img alt="Schemas" src="https://github.com/deepset-ai/haystack-json-schema/actions/workflows/schemas.yml/badge.svg">